codepo8/a11y-demos/README.md

 This is a repository showing a web site with accessibility problems and possible fixes for them.
 It is used in a video class on Skillshare.

+You can take the [Product Management: Tools for Improving Product Accessibility](https://skl.sh/3eCFWRR) if you want to, or use this repository for your own training needs.

 ## The problematic page

 The [page with errors](https://codepo8.github.io/a11y-demos/page-with-errors.html) example is the one shown the class and features a few issues to find out using automated accessibility tools and developer tools built into the browser.